ewoudb33/ewoudb33.github.io/_posts/2020-09-30-sentiment-analysis.md

 alt = "">

-There seems to be an increasing trend from rating 3 to rating 5 of the review length, with exception of the 2 ratings.
-There are also a few outlier in the higher ratings.
+There seems to be an increasing trend from rating 3 to rating 5 of the review length, apart from the 2 ratings.
+There are also a few outliers in the higher ratings.

-Now, I calculated the average sentiment score per rating.
+Then, I calculated the average sentiment score per rating.
 This sentiment score is based on the Afinn Lexicion, which is based on a scale from -5 to +5.
 How higher the score, how more positive the algorithms sees the review.

 <img src="{{ site.url {{ site.baseurl }}/images/average_sentiment_score.png"
 alt = "">

-Again, there is trend of a higher rating when the sentiment score is more positive.
+Again, there is a trend of a higher rating when the sentiment score is more positive.
 No surprise right?
 We can conclude that our sentiment algorithm is working.

 Next time I'll dive deeper in the data.